 In the Gospel of Mark, why does Jesus appear in Galilee, and not in some other place?
 There are three good reasons why Jesus appears in Galilee.
 First, the Sea of Galilee borders the Galilee.
 Mark can have characters in his story who are fishermen.
 He can stage scenes that use a boat, such as the water walk and the stilling of the storm.
-And Mark can make references to the Odyssey.
+And he can make references to the Odyssey.

 Third, Galilee had a majority Judean population at the time the play is set (c.
 30 CE, datable by the presence of Pontius Pilate).
 Jesus can walk about the countryside and expect to find synagogues and potential (Judean) followers.
 There are also Judeans of other sects, including Pharisees and their scribes (house intellectuals).
 These two groups are Jesus’s opponents before he arrives in Jerusalem.